 During uncertain economic conditions, staying prepared and (cautiously) optimistic is key.

-Gaining knowledge on the latest industry trends and equipping yourself with the right resources (like free resume templates, guides on cover letter writing, and articles outlining interview tips for 2023) will help you successfully navigate the new year and beyond.
+Gaining knowledge on the latest industry trends and equipping yourself with resources like the following will help you successfully navigate this year and beyond: